Working Together to Safeguard Children 2023

 Safeguarding leads are working to review current arrangements and identify what changes need to be made to comply with the updated statutory guidance.

-Updates to arrangements need to be published by December 2024.
+Updates to arrangements need to be published by end of December 2024.

 What does it mean for me and my role?